 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-Whilst not necessarily an exhaustive list, alterations noted at the time of our inspection include the rear extension.
+Whilst not necessarily an exhaustive list, alterations noted at the time of our inspection include the front projection and the rear extension.